Peringanadu: Culture

 The very famous Shiva Temple, Peringanad Trichenda Mangalam Mahadeva Temple is located here.
 The Temple is famous for its 'Kettu Kazhcha' during the annual festival.
 Kettu Kazhcha is the procession of huge chariot(thaeru) and bull(Kaala) made of wood and cloth by groups belonging to different areas(kara).

-Marthashmooni Orthodox Valiya Pally is called "poovankunnu pally "(Malankara Orthodox Syrian Church), established in 1850 AD, located at Moonnalam-Peringand, is the first church in the name of Marthashmooni (Marth Shmooni /St. Shmuni), her Seven Children and their teacher Mar Eliazer (St. Eliazer) in India.
-Perunnal on Makaram 14,15 (Malayalam era).
+Marthashmooni Orthodox Valiya Pally is called "peringanad Valiya Pally","poovankunnu pally" &" peringanad Pally"(Malankara Orthodox Syrian Church), established in 1850 AD, located at Moonnalam-Peringand, is the first church the name of Marthashmooni(Marth Shmooni /St. Shmuni), her Seven Children and their teacher Mar Eliazer (St. Eliazer) in India & & eastern pilgrim center. essential Perunnal on Makaram 14,15 (Malayalam era).
 The daughter church St. Gregorious Orthodox Church is also located at this place.

 Famous Malayalam satirist E.V.
 Krishna Pillai lived in Peringanad.
 Adoor Bhasi, a famous comedian in Malayalam Cinema, is the son of E.V.
 Krishna Pillai.
 Malayalam writer Munshi Paramu Pillai also belongs to Peringanad.